Mechanically Checked Safety Proof of a Byzantine Paxos Algorithm

 We have proved that the Voting algorithm refines the Consensus

 specification (including liveness).
-Most of the non-temporal steps of
+The proofs of the safety

 automatically translated into TLA+.